 This interactive museum allows visitors of all ages to discover and explore earth sciences.
 Several thousand visitors come to the Museum each year to learn about past environments, plants and animals, examine beautiful crystals, and enjoy rare experiences such as touching a meteorite, creating their own (non-destructive) earthquake and handling some of Western Australia’s unusual minerals.
 The interactive sandbox is a great way to learn about Earth’s surface processes.

 Faculty of Science is uncovering exactly how it has the power to change our world for the better

 PhD opportunities in Science

 You can research your PhD at UWA and join leading academics and researchers on innovative projects answering the world’s big questions through our PhD opportunities in Science.

 Oceans Graduate School

-Providing innovative and effective solutions for the challenges facing the world’s oceans
+UWA's Oceans Graduate School is providing innovative and effective solutions for the challenges facing the world’s oceans.

 Harnessing resources and energy for a sustainable future